-a.
-Master's-only Students:

-- (1) To satisfy the 30-credit requirement, a student must take a minimum of 24 credits at Vermont Law School.
+- a.
+Master's-only Students: - (1) To satisfy the 30-credit requirement, a student must take a minimum of 24 credits at Vermont Law School.
 A master's student may take a maximum of 36 credits selected from courses approved for the specific master's program for completion of the degree; however, if a student has reached 30 credits and satisfied all degree requirements at the end of any semester, the degree must be awarded. - (2) For students taking residential classes, the minimum course load is six credits per semester for full-time students.
 The maximum course load is 14 credits per semester.
-The maximum course load for summer session is 11 credits. - No exceptions are allowed other than with the prior written approval of the appropriate Program Director or the Director's designee. - (3) For students taking online learning classes, the recommended course load is three credits per term.
-The online learning program offers six terms per academic year. - b.
-Joint-Degree Students See Regulation V below. - c.
-Dual Degree Students See regulations VI, VII, and VIII below.
+The maximum course load for summer session is 11 credits.

+No exceptions are allowed other than with the prior written approval of the appropriate Program Director or the Director's designee.